-Mike Lapper is currently in his second season as assistant coach with the New England Revolution after joining Head Coach Brad Friedel’s staff in November 2017.
-The accomplished United States international is now in his 11th MLS season as a coach and his 17th season in the league overall, having spent 15 campaigns with the Columbus Crew as an assistant coach (2005-13) and a defender (1997-2002).
+Mike Lapper is currently in his first season as interim head coach and second overall season with the club.
+He joined the staff as an assistant coach in November 2017 before assuming interim coaching duties on May 9, 2019.
+The accomplished United States international is now in his 11th MLS season as a coach and his 17thseason in the league overall, having spent 15 campaigns with the Columbus Crew as an assistant coach (2005-13) and a defender (1997-2002).

 The Redondo Beach, Calif. native began his coaching career in October 2004 as an assistant coach with the U.S. U-20 Men's National Team under Sigi Schmid.
 He served as an assistant during the 2005 FIFA World Youth Championship in the Netherlands.
 In 2005, Lapper joined the Columbus Crew as an assistant coach, where he worked with a number of head coaches, most notably Schmid from 2006-08, until 2013.
 During his tenure as an assistant coach, Lapper saw the Crew claim an MLS Cup (2008), two Supporter's Shields (2008, 2009), and an appearance in the CONCACAF Champions League Quarterfinals (2009).

 In December 2013, Lapper was named as an assistant coach on West Virginia University's staff.
 Prior to the 2015 season, Lapper was elevated to the role of associate head coach.
 While Lapper was at West Virginia, the Mountaineers posted a record of 18-19-1 over two years.
-Following the 2015 season, Lapper joined Friedel as an assistant coach with the U.S. U-19 Men's National Team.
+Following the 2015 season, Lapper joined the U.S. U-19 Men's National Team as an assistant coach.

 Before pursuing coaching, Lapper enjoyed a 12-year professional playing career as a defender from 1991-2002.
 Lapper played at both the club and international level, excelling for the U.S. Men's National Team from 1991-95.
 He earned 43 career caps with the United States, participating the 1991 Pan American games, 1992 Summer Olympics, and 1995 Copa America tournament.
 Lapper was also on the USMNT roster for the 1994 FIFA World Cup.